glezzz/MEVN-stack-CRUD-app/README.md

 # mevn-stack-crud
-<p>Here I'll creating a full stack web app with the MEVN stack.
+<p>Here I'll creating a full stack web app with the MEVN stack following a guide.
 It will a student record management system that allows users to perform CRUD operations.</p>

 ## Project setup
 ```